Home White Collar Crimes Consumer Fraud Defense

 If you have been accused of consumer fraud in Los Angeles, it’s likely that your life has been left in shambles.
 Criminal charges can hurt your relationships with family and friends, make it difficult for you to keep your job or find future employment, and completely destroy your reputation.
 That’s why it’s so important that you understand everything that you can about consumer fraud charges.
 This makes it easier to decide how to proceed.

 Many of our clients came to us, unsure of what to do next, and left confused and hopeless due to their consumer fraud charges.
 We at Werksman Jackson & Quinn LLP understand just how devastating these charges can leave you.
 However, we believe that everyone is innocent until proven guilty.
-Call us at (213) 688-0460 and find out how we can fight these charges together.
+Call our Los Angeles white-collar crime defense lawyers at (213) 688-0460 and find out how we can fight these charges together.

 What Are Some Examples of Consumer Fraud?